 NC State University and the College of Veterinary Medicine provide many diverse programs and opportunities for international experiences, collaborations and courses.
 Knowledge of global issues and practices enhances expertise, perspectives, and cultural awareness.
-We encourage students to participate in international programs as selective/elective experience or as a 4th year rotation.
+We encourage students to participate in international programs as selective/elective experience or as a fourth-year rotation.
 Learn how to plan a trip here.

-CVM International Program Travel Awards are given each year based on availability of funds provided through the Dean’s office of the College of Veterinary Medicine.
+CVM International Program Travel Awards are given each year based on availability of funds provided through the dean’s office of the College of Veterinary Medicine.
 The deadline for submission of an application is typically end of October and end of February.

-The Study Abroad Office charges all applicants a non-refundable application charge (which is subject to change).
-The charge directly supports Office operational costs, allowing us to provide a full range of advising and support services to students, faculty, and staff.
+The Study Abroad Office charges all applicants a nonrefundable application charge (which is subject to change).
+The charge directly supports office operational costs, allowing us to provide a full range of advising and support services to students, faculty, and staff.